HJandu/Bootstrap-Portfolio/README.md

 * A brief overview of the work.

 * A skills section, which lists all the skills I have learned from the bootcamp.

 *An about/contact section, which is displayed in the same row.

 * A footer section.

 * All hyperlinks have a hover effect and all buttons display a box shadow upon hover.

+## <ins>Additional Features</ins>
+On my Bootstrap Portolio, you will find a fixed button which allows you to go to the top of the page, to access the main menu.

+insert pic here

+I have also included Github, Linkedin and Mail icons using the .......

+insert pic here

 This Bootstrap Portfolio minimizes the use of media queries.